Unscroller Home

 Make stopping easier

-Let the product support the habit you actually want
+Let the product protect the habit you actually want

-Unscroller helps by reducing recommendation surfaces, supporting focused social browsing, and giving you routines that make endless scrolling less automatic.
+Unscroller helps by reducing recommendation surfaces, supporting focused social browsing, and giving you routines that make endless scrolling less automatic so your time can go back into the work, rest, and dreams you keep postponing.